MIGRANT ASSISTANCE AND INFORMATION NETWORK (MAIN)

 f) Coordinate with partner organisations to ensure support services are available to migrant workers.

-State Hub will connect with Central Hub to feed the ATR on the dashboard.
+The Hubs will connect with Central Hub to feed the ATR on the dashboard.
 They will also engage in policy advocacy, local-level fundraising, partnership building at the State levels.